 We took these backpacking backpacks out on real-world adventures, critically assessing them along the way.
-We took into account four different metrics: comfort and suspension, adjustability, features and ease of use, and weight.
+We considered four different metrics: comfort and suspension, adjustability, features and ease of use, and weight.

 Comfort and Suspension

 We walked a wide range of distances over rough terrain and assessed how we felt during and after each day.
 The packs were extensively tested for long sections of trail, in rain and shine, hot and cold, and with large and medium weight loads.
-We took note of any hotspots on our hips and shoulders as well as the quality of the ventilation on our backs.
+We took note of any hotspots on our hips and shoulders and the quality of the ventilation on our backs.

 We tested each one by loading them up past capacity to get a better sense of the range in each of their carrying capacity.
 With these different weights, we then assessed the quality of each component of a pack's suspension and its ability to appropriately distribute the load across its waistbelt, back panel, and shoulder straps.